 Her hair is a tamer, dark auburn color in L’officiel’s spread, where she plays up the naughty and nice image thanks to some gorgeous art direction that takes inspiration from Catholic and Spanish iconography.
 The spread is beautifully styled and photographed by Nicole Nodland, who has captured Del Rey in a variety of photoshoots that highlight the singer’s progressive fashion choices throughout her career.

 Perhaps my favorite look in the L’officiel editorial is where she dons head-to-toe Saint Laurent, from Hedi Slimane’s spectacular spring/summer 2013 debut.
 When I first saw the clothes appear on the runway last fall, I could hardly think of a celebrity that could represent Slimane’s strong, bohemian aesthetic.
 Del Rey now seems to fit the bill: she radiates an untouchable elegance in her brown maxi-dress and trademark Saint Laurent floppy Stetson hat (that tucks in her voluminous hair perfectly, by the way).

 What do you think of Lana Del Rey in L’officiel?
 What is your favorite look?
-Tell us below and see the entire editorial here.editorial, fashion, France, L'Officiel, Lana Del Rey, magazine, style
+Tell us below and see the entire editorial here.Tags: editorial, fashion, France, L'Officiel, Lana Del Rey, magazine, style